omarsamy3/HackerRank-Problems/README.md

 # HackerRank-Problems
-Its is a simple repo to practice problem solving in HackerRank website.
+It is a simple repo to practice problem-solving on the HackerRank website.